 Cycleway 4 will create a clearer and safer route for cycling on roads in Bermondsey, Rotherhithe, Deptford and Greenwich.
 New pedestrian crossings will also be added and public spaces improved to make these areas more pleasant to live, work, shop and spend time in.

-Our proposals also aim to accommodate the area's future growth.
-CS4 would help connect communities along the route, linking important amenities and facilities.
+Our plan also allows for the area's future growth.
+Cycleway 4 will help connect communities along the route by linking important amenities and facilities.

-CS4 would form part of London's expanding network of Cycle Superhighways, an important part of the Mayor's Transport Strategy and Healthy Streets Approach, which aim to encourage walking, cycling and public transport and make London greener, healthier and more pleasant.
+Our expanding network of cycle routes is an important part of the Mayor's Transport Strategy and Healthy Streets Approach - these aim to encourage walking, cycling and public transport and make London greener, healthier and more pleasant.

-We plan to carry out a joint consultation with Southwark Council in spring 2019 on the detailed proposals for the Lower Road section of the route, together with their proposals to remove the existing gyratory there.
+We plan to carry out a joint consultation with Southwark Council later in 2019 on detailed proposals for the Lower Road section of the route, together with their proposals to remove the existing gyratory there.

-Subject to the outcome of that consultation, construction would start on the Lower Road section in 2020.
+Depending on the results of that consultation, construction would start on the Lower Road section in 2020.